Rewards

 Reward terms

-Defining custom reward functions is also straightforward.
-For instance, a reward signal that always returns -1 can be implemented as shown:
+Defining custom reward functions is straightforward.
+For instance, a reward signal that always returns -1 can be implemented as follows:

 from sinergym.utils.rewards import BaseReward